LTUC/amman-dotnet-401d2/Curriculum/Class36/FACILITATOR.md

 the documentaion what is useful and what is needed.

 ## What bugs, issues, or surprises have come up in the past for this class?
-Sometimes Auth.NEt doens't play nice with some versions of core.
+Sometimes Auth.NET doens't play nice with some versions of core.
 It is proven to be successful with both 2.0 and 2.1..even though we get a dependency warning.

+In addition to installing the Auth.NET NuGet Package, the student will also need to install the Configuration Manager package.
+This is required for the Auth Net Library

 ## General comments
 This is a fun integration to add to the lab.
 It's a lot though.
-Encourage curiousity and try to encourage studetns to look on their own and see what they can learn.
-This may be the first ime we tell them "read the docs" and mean it in a way to challenge them. (the lecture outline does contain a lot of guidance on thsi particular service, so they can always crutch back on lecture for how to use this service.)
+Encourage curiousity and try to encourage students to look on their own and see what they can learn.
+This may be the first time we tell them "read the docs" and mean it in a way to challenge them. (the lecture outline does contain a lot of guidance on this particular service, so they can always crutch back on lecture for how to use this service.)